chrishah/docker-intro/part-1/docker-intro-philipp.md

 ```

-### Working inside a container:
+## Working inside a container:

 You may ask yourself now how it would work if you wanted to run multiple commands inside your container or how you could prevent your container from exiting immediately after execution of a command.
-This can be done by providing the `-i -t`flags (usually used as `-it`).
+This can be done by providing the `-i -t` flags (usually used as `-it`).

 Lets get inside an ubuntu container:

 ```
-(host)-$ docker run -it ubuntu:18.04 root@f11c02f856a7:/#
+(host)-$ docker run -it --name ${USER}s_ubuntu ubuntu:18.04 root@f11c02f856a7:/#

+root@f11c02f856a7:/# exit
 ```

 Inside our container we can do all kinds of things: Create files, install software download files from the internet etc. All of this works in a familiar ubuntu environment provided by Docker.